XDM3 configuration examples

 Description

-Generates a bank identifier code (also known as ISO 9362 or SWIFT code) based on the seed parameter.
-'RAND' will generate a random value.
-All other values are used as they are for the seed.
-The country parameter specifies the language of origin for the first name ('AT', 'CH', 'DE', 'NL').
-It is possible to specify one to all of them separated by a comma.
-If more than one value is specified one of them is used based on the seed value.
-'RAND' can be used to use a random value.
-This method requires the installation of the lookup tables.
+Generates a bank identifier code (also known as ISO 9362 or SWIFT code) based on the specified seed value.
+The country parameter specifies the country/region of origin ('AT', 'CH', 'DE', 'NL').
+Only a single country value can be specified (e.g. 'DE').
+This method requires the lookup tables to be installed.

 Input type